 Will your business continue to operate after a cyberattack?

-At the very least, a cyberattack is going to be stressful on the people at your business.
-Depending upon what happened, they also could be fearful and worried.
-As you work to stop the incident and get operations up and running again, everyone will be under pressure to meet customer needs.
-They could also be worrying about their paychecks, and concerned about the survivability of the company.
-If your HR records were compromised they will worry that their identify might be stolen.
+At the very minimum, a cyberattack will be stressful for everyone.
+Depending upon what happens, concern could grow.
+As you work to stop the incident and return operations to normal, everyone will be under pressure to meet customer needs.
+They might also start worrying about their paychecks, or the survivability of the company.
+If your HR records were compromised, identity theft may become a concern too.